 Clean core will not leave this residue, giving a shiny finish, but sacrifices the oxidization-removing property of the flux.

-No Clean is similar to Rosin Core, and it basically means you don’t need to clean it as it should be safe to leave the residue on the solder joint.
+No Clean is similar to Rosin Core, and it basically means you don’t need to clean the solder joint as it should be safe to leave the residue on the solder joint.

 Solder Wire Diameter

 Avoid Unknown Vendors

-It’s important to get solder from a reputable manufacturer / retailer, I learned my lesson the hard way: how the quality of solder impacts quadcopter building.
+It’s important to get solder from a reputable manufacturer / retailer, I learned my lesson the hard way: how the quality of solder impacts soldering quality.

-Brands I personally have had good experience with are Kester and MG Chemical.
-Many from Asia also recommend Asahi but I have no experience with it.
+Brands I have had good experience with are Kester and MG Chemical.
+Some also recommend Asahi but I have not tried it.

 Good quality solder might be more expensive, but just for building and repairing multirotors, a single roll will last many years :) It is a worthy long term investment!

 Solder Paste / Flux

 - Kester Flux pen for general soldering: https://amzn.to/2tLWZbT

 - Flux in a syringe for precise applications: http://amzn.to/2zo0WVC

 - Solder Paste in a can: http://amzn.to/2sttBJj